hillary015/Mutant-FOXO1-Controls-an-Oncogenic-Network-via-Enhancer-Accessibility/Data Processing/ATAC-seq.md

 ```
 ## SAM/BAM conversion and read filtering
-Aligned ASM files were converted to BAM files and low quality reads were removed using SAMtools in bash.
+Aligned SAM files were converted to BAM files and low quality reads were removed using SAMtools in bash.
 ```
 for file in $(ls *.sam); #Creates a list of SAM files in working directory do